AlbertP3/FlashCards/README.md

 - pcd - Print Current Dataset - pretty prints all cards in the current dataset
 - cac - Clear Application Cache - *key^help - runs cache_clear on an optional key
 - ssf - Show Scanned Files - presents a list of all relevant files
+- clt - Create Language Tree - creates a directory tree for a new language and an example file

 ## Optional Features